simonqv/erikp8-simonqv-bind/README.md

 the named config file and adding zone files.
 Commit your changes to your local repository, and make sure to push the local repository to the remote repository on KTH GitHub.

+When you are done with the lab, make a submission in the Canvas assignment for the DNS lab to let the teachers know that you are finished.